 Free School Meals

-The Free School Meals (FSM) and Pupil Premium (PP) funding is essentially additional money awarded to schools by the government to support children and families across the country who are most in need.
-Checking your eligibility could save your family hundreds of pounds whilst helping raise money for the school.
+The Free School Meals (FSM) and Pupil Premium (PP) funding is a grant of additional money awarded to schools by the government to improve education outcomes for disadvantaged students in schools in England.
+Checking your eligibility could save your family hundreds of pounds whilst also helping raise money for the school to support disadvantaged students.

-CHSG offers a free school meal to the value of £2.30 for each student.
+Students at CHSG receive a daily allowance of £3.50 to spend on meals during the school day.
+This includes a £2.50 lunch with an additional supplement of £1.00 for breakfast which can be purchased in the school canteen from 8:10am.
 Research shows that benefiting from a healthy breakfast and lunch can improve students' diet and also improves concentration, alertness, comprehension, memory and learning.
 (Family Action, 2019)

-If eligible, your registration for Free School Meals will also gain additional funding the school known as Pupil Premium.
-From April 2020 schools will receive £955 for each secondary school student.
+If eligible, your registration for Free School Meals will also gain additional funding the school known as Pupil Premium (PP).
+From April 2022 schools will receive £985 for each secondary school student eligible for PP funding.
 This additional money can be used on resources such as extra staff, academic support, books or school trips.

-If you qualify for Pupil Premium funding you are not obliged to accept the FSM for your daughter if you wish to make other arrangements, but we do want to encourage applications as the additional funding gained would still benefit the educational provision at the school and resources provided to your daughter.
+If you qualify for Pupil Premium funding you are not obliged to accept the FSM if you wish to make other arrangements, but we do want to encourage applications as the additional funding gained would still benefit the educational provision at the school and resources provided to disadvantaged students.

 - Income Support